 How Americans Used to Eat

-Below is a relevant passage.
+Below is a relevant passage from Nina Teicholz’s book, The Big Fat Surprise.
 It puts into context how extremely unusual has been the high-carb, low-fat diet these past few generations.
 This is partly what informed some of my thoughts.
 We so quickly forget that the present dominance of a grain-based diet wasn’t always the case, likely not even in most agricultural societies until quite recently.
 In fact, the earlier American diet is still within living memory, although those left to remember it are quickly dying off.

 Let me explain why history of diets matter.
 One of the arguments for forcing official dietary recommendations onto the entire population was the belief that Americans in a mythical past ate less meat, fat, and butter while having ate more bread, legumes, and vegetables.
 This turns out to have been a trick of limited data.